JGuetschow/UNFCCC_non-AnnexI_data/README.md

 ### Structure
 The repository is structured by folders

 * **downloaded_data** This folder contains data downloaded from the UNFCCC website and other sources.
-For Biannual Update Reports (BUR) and national Communications (NC) an automatical dowloaded exists (folder UNFCCC).
+For Biannual Update Reports (BUR), national Communications (NC), and Nationally Determined Contributions (NDC) an automatical dowloaded exists (folder UNFCCC).
 Within the UNFCCC folder the data is organized in a *\<country\>/\<submission\>* structure.
+NDC submissions are often revised.
+To be able to keep track of the targets and emissions inventories we store each NDC revision in a time-stamped folder.
 The *non-UNFCCC* folder contains official country inventories not (yet) submitted to the UNFCCC.
 The internal structure is the same as for the UNFCCC folder.
 * **analyzed_submissions** Here we collect all files needed to extract data from submissions.
 Subfolders are countries (use the same names as in the *downloaded data* folder) and within the country folders each submission / report should have it's own subfolder, e.g. *Argentina/BUR1*.
 National Inventory Reports (NIR) are submitted together with BURs or NCs and have no individual folder but are used as additional inputs to their BUR or NC.
 As the repository is in the process of being set up, there currently is no data available.
 * **extracted_data** This folder holds all extracted datasets in primap2 interchange format.
 The datasets are organized in country subfolders.
 The naming convention for the datasets is the following: *\<iso\>\_\<sub\>\_\<year\>* where *\<iso\>* is the countries 3 letter iso code, *\<sub\>* is the submissions, e.g. **BUR1**, **NC5**, or **inventory2020** (for a non-UNFCCC inventory), and *\<year\>* is the year of publication.
 As the repository is in the process of being set up, there currently is no data available.
 * **code** Code that is used for several countries / reports, but not (yet) part of the primap2 package.
 This folder also contains scripts that automate data reading for all analyzed suubmissions or subsets (e.g. all first BURs) and code to generate composite datasets.
 Currently the only subfolder is the *UNFCCC_downloader* where code to automatically download BUR and NC submission files from the [UNFCCC website](https://www.unfccc.int) resides.